joaomo/Certify-Architecture-Kata/ADRs/004_adr_test_result_analysis_and_reporting.md

 For this both the question and the retrieved content about state-of-the-art knowledge will be combined to generate a prompt for the LLM.
 This approach will help evaluate the relevance of test questions by integrating recent context from books, blogs, and conference materials.
 After the LLM has classified the question as outdated or current, an expert will review the flagged questions together with the context to make a final decision.

+**Advantages:**
+- **Minimal Maintenance Required:** Utilizes existing LLMs through the LLM Gateway, relying on prompt engineering rather than complex RAG system maintenance
+- **Dynamic Response:** The system can adapt rapidly as new context is included in the prompt, leading to more time-relevant output.

+**Disadvantages:**
+- **Prompt Dependency:** The quality and consistency of the output heavily rely on the prompt formulation and the quality of retrieved texts.
+- **Potential Inconsistency:** Base model responses may vary significantly and require thorough human review for critical certification questions, as model behavior cannot be perfectly controlled.

   ```mermaid
   ---